galeski/tournaments/README.md

 This application can be used to organize work tournaments (for example football scoring matches).

-WIP - this repo is a work in progress
+WIP - this repo is a work in progress and the readme is outdated

 TODO: